Undergraduate Course: Power Systems, Power Electronics and Machines 3 (ELEE09029)

 The Electrical Machines part of the course provides students with a good understanding of the construction and steady state performance of induction motors and generators.
 Students will study and apply single-phase quivalent circuit to analyse induction machines.

-The Power System Group Design Project brings all aspects covered by the Power System part, and the laboratory brings together both the machines and power electronics aspects of this course.
+The Power System Design Project brings all aspects covered by the Power System part, and the Online Power Laboratory brings together both the machines and power electronics aspects of this course.

 Equivalent circuit representation.